shonlittle/rv-takehome/DECISIONS.md

 - We could later expand this to include trends over time, industry benchmarking, or conversion funnels.
 - Documentation and README were updated to reflect new setup and usage.
 All my edits are under `From Developer` heading.

+## Additional Decisions Made

+### Territory Mapping Strategy

+Decided to hardcode a region-to-state mapping for simplicity, since deal locations were U.S. cities.
+This mapping powers regional grouping and map overlays.
+Used D3.js for U.S. map and colored regions by win rate performance.

+### Navigation Between Dashboards

+Added basic top-level navigation for Forecasting, Territories, and Home to improve usability for non-technical users.
+Chose simple `Link` components to maintain client-side routing and fast transitions.

+### Filtering and Responsive Design

+For filtering, I used controlled inputs for rep name and region, enabling dynamic query updates without full page reloads.
+For responsive design, I kept layouts mobile-flexible using Tailwind’s breakpoints and ensured charts/table containers resized cleanly on small screens.